CabralE/shop-product/README.md

 Future Enhancements
 - - - -
+- [ ] Make the responsive design better.
+- [ ] Add a receipt functionality for users.
+- [ ] Add images to Product index page.
-- [ ] Add user authentication and authorization
+- [ ] Add links to my GitHub, Linkedin and Portfolio website.

 Challenges/ future fixes
 - - - -
-- [] Adding a product which already exists in the cart breaks the code.
-- [] Deleting all of the items in User's cart once all of the items are purchased.
-- [] Displaying the Aggregate cost of cart.
 - [] The form in Quantity should only allow positive numbers.
 In addition, the selection option should be smaller.
-- [] The numbers in Product's price should be end in the hundredth decimal place.
+- [] The numbers in Product's price should end in the hundredth decimal place.